DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/55 Markup Customization/8 Using the Template Component.md

 Several properties are not implemented as nested configuration components (**columns[].**[editorOptions](/api-reference/_hidden/GridBaseColumn/editorOptions.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editorOptions') in the DataGrid, item's [editorOptions](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/editorOptions.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorOptions') in the Form, **items[]**.[options](/api-reference/_hidden/dxToolbarItem/options.md '/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#options') in the Toolbar).
-These properties do not have the `render` or `component` property to which you would pass your rendering function or custom component.
-However, you can still customize the markup &mdash; using the `Template` element.
+These properties do not have a `Render` or `Component` property where you would pass your rendering function or custom component.
+However, you can still use the `Template` element to customize the markup.

 The `Template` element declares a named template.
-Its `name` property should be assigned to a `...Template` property of the UI component that uses the `Template`.
-The template's markup can be specified as follows:
+Its `name` property value should be assigned to a `Template` property of the UI component.
+You can specify the template's markup as follows:

 - **Rendering function**
 Pass the rendering function to the `Template`'s `render` property:

         <!-- tab: Function component -->
+        import React, { useCallback, useState } from 'react';
         import Form, { Item } from 'devextreme-react/form';
         import { Template } from 'devextreme-react/core/template';
         import service from './data.js';

-        const renderSelectBoxItem = (item) => {
-            return <div>{item.toUpperCase()}</div>;
-        }
+        import { CheckBox } from 'devextreme-react/check-box';

         const employee = service.getEmployee();
         const positions = service.getPositions();

         const positionEditorOptions = {
             items: positions,
             value: '',